 CAN I GET MY RECORD EXPUNGED?

-I hear that question quite often but there’s no quick answer.
+Though I hear that question quite often, there’s no quick answer.
 The laws in the State of Missouri are ever changing and complex.
 The short answer is yes, except …… It’s that “except” part that is HUGE.
 Unfortunately, many people who would like to have a conviction expunged do not qualify under the statute.
 Before even thinking of trying to have your record of conviction expunged, there are several details that you want to have handy when you address this issue.
 You should hire an attorney to help you out with this process.
 Even though you may qualify, there are many issues to consider and present to the court when attempting to do so.

 EXPUNGEMENT ISSUES TO CONSIDER